William Haugaard: Life

 Haugaard obtained degrees from the School of Architecture at Pratt Institute in 1908 and later studied at the Massachusetts Institute of Technology.
 From 1913 to 1918, he worked in Panama and designed a number of buildings in the Canal Zone, and assisted in design of the Gorgas Hospital.
 From 1920 to 1928, he was a member of the firm of Haugaard & Burnham in New York City.

 In February 1928, Haugaard was appointed as the State Architect for the State of New York.
 He served as state architect from 1928 until 1944 and designed numerous state office buildings, prisons, hospitals, and schools, including Attica State Prison.
 His works included a dozen armories during that period.

 Haugaard resigned as state architect in January 1944, after 16 years of service.
 Haugaard announced at the time that he sought to return to a private architecture practice.
 At the time of his resignation, Haugaard estimated that $250 million of the State of New York's $450 million investment in public buildings had been expended during his 16 years in office.

 In 1947 he became chief of planning for the New York City Housing Authority.

+For many years, Haugaard lived in Munsey Park, New York.